dmawardi/Go-Template/README.md

 ## Caching
 Caching is handled by the cache package.
 It is stored in the app state and can be used from within services to store and retrieve details.

+The caching functions should be used in the service ideally in the below functions:
+Find by ID: Cache store, Cache Load
+Update: Cache store
+Delete, Bulk Delete: Cache Delete

 Convention:
 To retrieve, use prefix of table struct
 ```Go